photo of a Hallicrafters AC/DC shortwave radio receiver

 Most of the stations were weak and staticy, but one reliably stood out: WWV from Fort Collins, Colorado.
 It is a US Government station that broadcasts a high-accuracy time signal.
 It has been broadcasting continuously for over a century.

 You might think that listening to a 24-hour-a-day time signal would get boring, but it truly fascinated me and listen I did, for hours on end.
-I eventually got an amateur (“ham”) radio license and started designing and building my own radios, but I kept that old Hallicrafters for a number of years, building in accessories like a beat-frequency oscillator so I could listed to morse code and single-sideband transmissions.
+I eventually got an amateur (“ham”) radio license and started designing and building my own radios, but I kept that old Hallicrafters for a number of years, building in accessories like a beat-frequency oscillator so I could listen to morse code and single-sideband transmissions.
 When computers first became accessible to the tech-savvy masses, I was ready.

 photo of a large analog-dial clock